An official website of the United States government

 Miramar will conduct an annual self-audit of its EMS, except in those years when a Benchmark ECE is conducted and the Miramar EMS is evaluated as part of the Benchmark.
 The self-audit will follow the requirements outlined in MCO 5090.2 (JUN 2018).
 These procedures outline the responsibilities and requirements of planning, conducting, recording, and reporting the audits as well as the determination of each audit’s criteria and scope.

 Miramar will report annual EMS self-audit results to HQMC no later than 30 September of each year, via .pdf upload to the EM Portal’s document library and HQMC email notification.
-Those reports will be made under appropriate cover signed by the Miramar CO.
+Those reports will be made under appropriate cover signed by the Miramar Commanding Officer.
 Reports will include the following enclosures:

 • Enclosure 1: A summary of the installation’s EMS conformance by element.